 MIAMS: Why is this important?

-If you cannot resolve the difficulties with your ex-husband you may be thinking about taking court proceedings.
+If you cannot resolve the difficulties with your former spouse or partner, you may be thinking about taking your matter to court.
 However, before an application can be made to court, you are now obliged to attend a Mediation Information Assessment Meeting (MIAM).
 The aim of the meeting is to see if mediation could be used to resolve your difficulties, rather than going straight to court.

 The court needs to know that mediation has been considered before they will process your application.